tomwongs/Hound/README.md

 `-h (--help)` : display help.

 I hope this program will be helpful to you and that you'll use Hound on your own datas! ^^

+### Contributions :
+This github is more a place for me to share my programs and store them.
+I'm not ready yet to deal with a project modified by other people.
+Thanks for your understanding.

 ### Credit :
 The illustration of Hound was made by [@wingedwolf94](https://www.youtube.com/@wingedwolf94), this guy does insane animations and I encourage you to see his work! ^^